astorDev/horology/flutter/docs/custom-cupertino.md

 ## Playing with the Picker

-Let's say we have a form with a simple text field row and the date picker row:
+Let's say we have a form with a simple text field row and a date picker row:

 ```dart
 class CupertinoReferenceTextFieldRow extends StatelessWidget {